 All $5,000 group grant proposals must include partner information.
 The partner should be prepared to assume leadership of the project should the lead applicant be unable to complete the work.
 Applications without partner data will not be considered.
 The partner applicant must be a current member of the National Education Association.

-If you want to have a fiscal sponsor for your grant funds, enter the fiscal sponsor information in this section.
+If you want to have a fiscal agent for your grant funds, enter the fiscal agent information in this section.
 Some of the information may already be entered from your registration information.

-If you are not designating a fiscal sponsor, the information in this section should be that of the lead applicant.
+If you are not designating a fiscal agent, the information in this section should be that of the lead applicant.
 In this instance, grant funds will be made payable to the lead applicant and reported to the Internal Revenue Service.
 The grant funds may be considered taxable income, so the lead applicant may wish to consult with his or her tax advisor before submitting the application.
-View our About Fiscal Sponsors page for more information on fiscal sponsor designation.
+View our About Fiscal Agents page for more information on fiscal agent designation.

 Please consult our Grant Writing Tutorial and our Grant Writing Course.